romilly/s2ag-corpus/README.md

 This Python project imports the [Semantic Scholar Academic Graph Corpus]() into a PostgreSQL database.

-WARNING: **I'm getting strange behaviour running the new code in production.**

-Do not install or use this release until further notice!

-It has been developed in a Linux environment, and I do not have the resources to support it under Windows or MacOS.
+The project has been developed in a Linux environment, and I do not have the resources to support it under Windows or MacOS.

 It is a personal project, and it has no official connection with the Allen Institute for AI.

 The data that it downloads is subject to the Semantic Scholar Academic Graph Licence.

-The first iteration is almost complete, but the documentation needs more work.
+The second iteration is almost complete.

+I have added code that updates the database from the diffs created by the Semantic Scholar API.

+The current technique for tracking the data that needs to be imported is not as robust as it could be, but seems to work.

+I'm working on a better approach which I will release once I have satisfactory passing tests.

 The code is under active development, and the API may change.

-I have just added the code that updates the database from the diffs created by the Semantic Scholar API.

 As a result, the API and setup have changed.

 ## Changes to running the application